chrissheppard41/jgit_test/_posts/other_insurance/2014/4/2014-4-28-Young-drivers-need-more-training-.md

 title: Young drivers 'need more training' - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: A significant proportion of young motorists are demonstrating a sense of overconfidence in their abilities, a situation which could exacerbate issues
+  description: A significant proportion of young motorists are demonstrating a sense of overconfidence in their abilities, a situation which could exacerbate issues surrounding the safety of this group when taking to the roads
 categories: ['Other Insurance']
 tags: ['Apr 2014', 'Story', 'News']
 permalink: news/Young-drivers-need-more-training-.htm